Le propolis riche en propriétés antioxydantes et réparatrices

 Antioxidant properties of propolis

-The antioxidant capacity of propolis is mainly due to its rich composition in flavonoids and polyphenols .
+The antioxidant capacity of propolis is mainly due to its rich composition of flavonoids and polyphenols .
 These phytochemicals effectively fight free radicals, unstable molecules that can damage cells and contribute to the onset of chronic diseases and premature aging.

 Restorative properties of propolis